-- (a) An employee may agree to work broken shifts at any time for any duration; however an employee may be required to work broken shifts in the following circumstances: - (i) in home care; or - (ii) in an emergency including staff absence; or - (iii) up to and including a 4 week continuous period for circumstances other than those covered by subclauses 15.5(a)(i) and (ii). - (A) Where an employee has served a period of broken shifts in accordance with subclause (iii) the employee shall not be required to serve a further period on broken shifts until he or she has been off broken shifts for a period equivalent to the previous period on broken shifts. - (b) A "broken shift" for the purposes of this sub-clause means a single shift worked by an employee that includes one or more breaks in excess of that provided for meal breaks, where the time between the commencement and termination of the broken shift shall not exceed 12 hours. - (c) An employee must receive a minimum break of 10 hours between broken shifts rostered on successive days. - (d) Where a broken shift is worked, an employee shall receive an allowance equivalent to half an hour of their ordinary pay per shift. - (e) Payment for a broken shift shall be at ordinary pay with penalty rates and shift allowances in accordance with Clause 19 Shift and Weekend Work, with shift allowances being determined by the commencing time of the broken shift. - (f) All work performed beyond the maximum span of 12 hours for a broken shift will be paid at double ordinary pay.
+- (a) An employee may agree to work broken shifts at any time for any duration. - (b) An employee may be required to work broken shifts only in the following circumstances: - (i) in home care; or - (ii) in an emergency including an employee absence; or - (iii) up to and including a 4-week continuous period for circumstances other than those covered by subclauses 14.5(b)(i) and (ii). - (A) Where an employee has served a period of broken shifts in accordance with subclause (iii) the employee shall not be required to serve a further period on broken shifts until he or she has been off broken shifts for a period equivalent to the previous period on broken shifts. - (c) A 'broken shift' for the purposes of this sub-clause means a single shift worked by an employee that includes one or more breaks other than a meal break. - (d) Where the time between the commencement and termination of the broken shift exceeds 12 hours, all work performed beyond that 12 hours will be paid at double ordinary time. - (e) An employee must receive a minimum break of 10 hours between broken shifts rostered on successive days. - (f) Where a broken shift is worked, an employee shall receive an allowance equivalent to half an hour of their ordinary pay per shift. - (g) Payment for a broken shift shall be at ordinary pay with penalty rates and shift allowances in accordance with Clause 18 Shift and Weekend Work.

-16. ROSTERS
+15. ROSTERS

-- 16.1 (a) The employer shall make available for each employee, in a form accessible to the employee, a roster which includes the following information: - (i) the ordinary hours of work for each employee; - (ii) each sleepover; and - (iii) ADO's where applicable. - (b) The roster shall be displayed two weeks prior to the commencing date of the first working period in any roster subject to sub-clause (c). - (c) The roster and changes to the roster may be communicated to an employee in a range of ways including: hard copy in a place conveniently accessible to an employee; telephone; direct contact; mail; email; text message or facsimile. - (d) Sub-clause (a) shall not make it obligatory for the employer to display any roster of ordinary hours of work of members of the casual or relieving staff.

-- 16.2 (a) Notwithstanding clause 16.1, a roster may be altered at any time: - (i) so as to enable the service of the organisation to be carried on; - (A) where another employee is un-expectedly absent from duty; or - (B) in the event of an emergency; or - (ii) in accordance with clause 16.3 Client Cancellation; or - (iii) where the employer and employee/s affected agree.
+- 15.1 (a) The employer shall make available for each employee, in a form accessible to the employee, a roster which includes the following information: - (i) the ordinary hours of work for each employee; - (ii) each sleepover; and - (iii) ADO's where applicable. - (b) The roster shall be displayed two weeks prior to the commencing date of the first working period in any roster subject to sub-clause (c). - (c) The roster and changes to the roster may be communicated to an employee in a range of ways including: hard copy in a place conveniently accessible to an employee; telephone; direct contact; mail; email; text message or facsimile. - (d) Sub-clause (a) shall not make it obligatory for the employer to display any roster of ordinary hours of work of casual or relieving employees. - 15.2 (a) Notwithstanding clause 15.1, a roster may be altered at any time: - (i) so as to enable the service of the organisation to be carried on; - (A) where another employee is un-expectedly absent from duty; or - (B) in the event of an emergency; or - (ii) in accordance with clause 15.3 Client Cancellation; or - (iii) where the employer and employee/s affected agree.

-16.3 Client Cancellation
+15.3 Client Cancellation